-Upon receiving a formal complaint, WIN Higher Education will act in accordance with the procedures outlined in the Student Non-Academic Misconduct Policy and/or the Non-Academic Grievance Handling Policy and Procedure.
+Upon receiving a formal complaint, WIN Higher Education will act in accordance with the procedures outlined in the Sexual Assault and Harassment Policy and with reference to the Student Non-Academic Misconduct Policy and/or the Non-Academic Grievance Handling Policy and Procedure.

-All complaints of sexual harassment or sexual assault will be treated seriously, investigated promptly, impartially and confidentially.
+All complaints of sexual harassment or sexual assault will be treated seriously, investigated promptly, impartially, and confidentially.